usc-isi-i2/kgtk/docs/transform/ifexists.md

 The `--unmatched-filter-file`, when specified, will receive a copy of any filter records that did not find a match in the input file.

+### Experimental Join Facility

+The `kgtk ifexists` comand contains experimental support for performing a join.
+The join output file (which may be the primary output file) will contain the union of the columns found in the `--input-file` and the `--filter-on` file, and may contain records from both file.
+At the present time, please refer to `kgtk --expert ifexists --help` and the KGTK source code files for more details on this facility.

 ## Usage